 Any power saw can throw foreign objects into the eyes.
 This can cause permanent eye damage.
 Wear safety goggles (not glasses) that comply with ANSI Z87.1 (shown on package).
 Everyday eyeglasses have only impact resistant lenses.
 They are not safety glasses.
-Safety goggles are available at Sears Retail or Catalog Stores.
+Safety goggles are available at Sears retail catalog stores.
 Glasses or goggles not in compliance with ANSI Z87.1 could seriously hurt you when they break.

-- Do not wear loose clothing, gloves, neckties or jewelry (rings, wristwatches).
-They can get caught and draw you into moving parts. - · Wear non-slip footwear. - · Tie back long hair. - · Roll long sleeves above the elbow. - Noise levels vary widely.
+- Do not wear loose clothing, gloves, neckties or jewelry (rings, wrist watches).
+They can get caught and draw you into moving parts. - · Wear nonslip footwear. - Tie back long hair. - Roll long sleeves above the elbow. - Noise levels vary widely.
 To avoid possible hearing damage, wear ear plugs or muffs when using saw for hours at a time. - For dusty operations, wear a dust mask along with the safety goggles.